Tobacco Use Prevention and Control

 If you're interested in an incentive-based program to help you quit, sign up for our free Power to Quit program for pregnant women.

 Join this program any time during your pregnancy for support and an opportunity to earn a $50 monthly gift card for successful cessation efforts.
 (Gift cards to Target.)
-Monthly sessions are approximately 30 minutes in length and continue through one year post-partum.
+Monthly sessions are approximately 30 minutes in length.

 With this program, you’ll learn about: